Sentinel 315W Mantel Radio

 The correct way to operate U.S equipment off Australian 240V mains.
 This transformer is double wound and can provide 100W.

-The AM section.
+The AM Section.

 Nothing too weird here, except the initial bias for the 12SK7 comes from the negative voltage developed on the 12BE6 oscillator grid.
 As is popular with U.S sets, a loop aerial is used.

-The FM section.
+The FM Section.

 The Fremodyne receiver has been covered elsewhere.
 This one is no different, except I notice the IF is tuned to 27.75Mc/s and not the original 21.75Mc/s.
 Incidentally I didn't have to fine tune the quench frequency in this one as the subcarrier beat is hardly evident.
 This set also uses the simpler two choke circuit.